How to Insert Image Inside a Cell in Google Sheets (3 Methods)

 - Anyone with the link - anyone with the link can view the images

-Inserting Images from Drive
+Inserting Images from Google Drive

 Once your settings are configured, you can insert images:

-- Click Select existing files from Drive and List in Sheets.
+Click Select existing files from Drive and List in Sheets.

 - Click Select.

-Uploading Files from a Computer
+Uploading Images from Your Computer

 -